zomux/tree2code/README.md

 horovodrun -np 4 -H localhost:4 python run.py --opt_dtok wmt14 --opt_codebits 5 --opt_limit_tree_depth 2 --opt_limit_datapoints 10000 --train
 ```

+There are some options you can use for training the model.

+``--opt_codebits`` specifies the number of bits for each discrete code, 5 bits means 32 categories

+``--opt_limit_tree_depth`` limit the depth of a parse tree to consider.
+The model will consider up to three tree layers when we limit the depth to 2.
+You can increase the depth and monitor the `label_accuracy` to ensure the reconstruction accuracy is not too low.

+``--opt_limit_datapoints`` limit the number of training datapoints to be used on each GPU as training on the whole dataset is time-consuming.
+In our experiments, we train the model with 8 GPUs, we limit the training datapoints to 100k on each GPU, which results in an effective training dataset of 800k samples.

 ## Export the syntactic codes for all training samples

 Run